 Capricor leases office space in Beverly Hills, California from The Bubble Real Estate Company, LLC ("Bubble Real Estate") pursuant to a lease beginning in 2013.
 Capricor subsequently entered into several amendments modifying certain terms of the lease.
 Effective January 1, 2021, we entered into a month-to-month lease amendment with Bubble Real Estate, which is terminable by either party upon 90 days' written notice to the other party.
 Commencing in July 2022, the monthly lease payment was \$7,869 per month.
+Effective July 1, 2023, the monthly lease payment was reduced to \$7,619 per month.

-Expenses incurred under short-term operating leases for the three months ended March 31, 2023 and 2022 were \$23,607 and \$17,394, respectively.
+Expenses incurred under short-term operating leases to unrelated parties for the three months ended June 30, 2023 and 2022 were \$23,607 and \$17,394, respectively.
+Expenses incurred under short-term operating leases to unrelated parties for the six months ended June 30, 2023 and 2022 were \$47,214 and \$34,788, respectively.